The older I get, the more I realize the need to be mindful of what I eat. I have found that if I plan meals ahead of time, I eat so much better.

 The Greek word for body is “soma,” which refers to our flesh, our senses, the part of us that relates to our environment.
 The word for soul is “psuche,” which refers to our life as it relates to others, our personality–the mind, will, and emotions.
 The word translated spirit is “pneuma,” which is literally the breath of God–the part of us that relates to God and lives forever.

 When we are lost, we are controlled by the flesh; once we surrender our lives to God, we are to be controlled by the Holy Spirit.
-Our old sinful nature will wage war against the Spirit of God within us.
+But our old sinful nature will wage war against the Spirit of God within us.
 We must surrender daily and crucify the sinful nature in order to walk in the Spirit.

 “I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me.”Galatians 2:20